 Employees are one of our greatest assets and because of this, the University strives to provide comprehensive benefits that help contribute to the work-life balance for all.
 Listed below is the detailed information related to the benefits available to current full-time employees of the university.
-In addition to the health benefits provided, you can also search for a provider in the western Pennsylvania or Pittsburgh area if needed.
-Information on medicare, educational opportunites, employee assistance program, health and wellness, long and short term disability is also available.
+In addition to the health benefits provided, you can also search information on medicare, educational opportunities, employee assistance program, and monthly news letter Focus on Wellness.

 Saint Francis University offers retirement benefits in the form of a defined contribution plan for employees administered through the Teachers Insurance Annuity Association (TIAA) and the University Retirement Equities Fund (CREF).